minimaxir/facebook-keyword-regression-analysis/README.md

     Travel			-988.99			0.02

 R-squared only changes slightly (0.267).
+It's not a perfect analysis, but it's a very good analysis in lieu of perfect data.